zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

 Successful payments, together with refunds, captures and chargebacks are collected into *settlements*, which are then paid out according to your organization's payout schedule.
-By retrieving a single settlement, you can check which payments were paid out with it, when the settlement took place, and what invoice reference was used for it.
+By retrieving a single settlement, you can check which payments were paid out with it, when the settlement took place, and what invoices were created to invoice the costs in the settlement.

 Beside payments, settlements can be composed of other entities such as :doc:`refunds <list-settlement-refunds>`, :doc:`chargebacks <list-settlement-chargebacks>` or :doc:`captures <list-settlement-captures>`.